shubham-shetty/Songs-Database-EDA/README.md

-# Songs-Database-EDA
+# EDA on Songs Database

-Exploratory Data Analysis on Songs Dataset
+In this project, we perform exploratory data analysis on a subset of the [Million Song Dataset](http://millionsongdataset.com/).